Chocolate Mousse

 • Whip 16 oz heavy cream to soft peak and set in the refrigerator while you prepare the other ingredients.
 Melt 10 oz semi-sweet chocolate and set aside.

 • Move the bowl to the mixer (or use a hand mixer) and whisk until the yolks are completely cooled and have lightened in color and texture.
-Whisk the melted chocolate into the yolk mixture in thirds.
-Fold the whipped cream into the chocolate base.
+Whisk the melted chocolate into the yolk mixture.
+If the mixture is still warm, wait for it to cool completely then fold the whipped cream into the chocolate base.

 • Combine 2 large egg whites with the remaining sugar in a heatproof mixing bowl.
 Set the bowl over the pan of simmering water and heat to 160 °F, whisking constantly.
 Remove the whites from the heat and whip to full peak and completely cooled.
 Fold the whites into the mousse.